the-web-teaching-server/tuto-01/README.md

   the submissions to the form create a new request to the Google search engine.
 1. Add an `<input>` tag of type "text" and name "q" ("type" and "name" are attributes of the `input` tag).
-1. Add an `<input>` tage of type "submit" and customize the displayed text with the attribute "value".
+1. Add an `<input>` tag of type "submit" and customize the displayed text with the attribute "value".
 1. Try your form!
 Enter a string in the field and press "Enter".
 This should redirect you to a Google search.
 Note that the "q" parameter has been added to the url!
 1. Proceed in a similar manner to add a field defining the number of results by pages (use the type "number" and the attribute "min" to restrict the possible values typed by the user ).
-1. Add a label and a "placeholder" on each of this field in order to have a useable form.
+1. Add a label and a "placeholder" in both fields in order to have a useable form.
   [Click here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Label) for details about labels.
 1. Use [radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/radio)
-  to let the user choose among French, English or Italian. (the linked document abour radio button use `div`s to *list* all the options...
+  to let the user choose among French, English or Italian. (the linked document about radio button use `div`s to *list* all the options...
 What tags would be more appropriate for this purpose?)

 ## Give it some style!